 Until 1982, there was no constitutionally protected right to vote in Canada.
 Instead, the right to vote was provided by ordinary legislation which, at times, excluded parts of the population.
-What began as a right conferred only on white male landowning citizens, slowly evolved to extend to women, aboriginals, ethnic minorities, and all economic classes of people.
+What began as a right conferred only on white male landowning citizens, slowly evolved to extend to women, Indigenous Peoples, ethnic minorities, and all economic classes of people.

 Chief Justice McLachlin of the Supreme Court of Canada, reflecting on the history of Canadian democracy, referred to it as a “history of progressive enfranchisement.”
-She called it a “steady march to universal suffrage [which] culminated in 1982, with our adoption of a constitutional guarantee of the right of all citizens to vote in s.
+She called it a “steady march to universal suffrage culminated in 1982, with our adoption of a constitutional guarantee of the right of all citizens to vote in s.
 3 of the Charter.”

 Section 3 of the Canadian Charter of Rights and Freedoms reads: